The Global Telehealth Network Team

 President & Chief Medical Officer

-He joined the Board of Directors of RotaCare Bay Area in 2000, and currently serves as President.
+He joined the Board of Directors of RotaCare Bay Area in 2000, and is now Immediate Past-President.
 RotaCare is a nonprofit organization that operates 10 free clinics in the San Francisco Bay Area, where volunteer physicians and nurses provide free medical care for people who have no insurance and cannot afford to pay for health care services.

-Since 2001 he has served on the Board of Directors of Child Health and AIDS Prevention (CHAP) – formerly known as the Los Altos Rotary AIDS Project (LARAP) – and is currently Vice-President.
-Based in Los Altos, California, the nonprofit organization was founded in 1989 as the first effort anywhere in the world of Rotary to address the AIDS crisis.
+Since 2001 he has served on the Board of Directors of Child Health & AIDS Prevention (CHAP) – formerly known as the Rotary AIDS Project – and is currently Vice-President.
+Based in Los Altos, California, the nonprofit Rotary AIDS Project (RAP) was founded in 1989 as the first effort anywhere in the world of Rotary to address the AIDS crisis.
 Initial activities included production of a Peabody Award-winning film intended to increase awareness and reduce the stigma of HIV/AIDS.
-Now known as Child Health and AIDS Prevention, the organization has been focused on efforts to prevent mother-to-child transmission of HIV in Africa and Asia, and recently has broadened its scope to include other efforts to improve maternal and child health in low- and medium-resource countries.
+Now known as Child Health & AIDS Prevention, the organization has been focused on efforts to prevent mother-to-child transmission of HIV in Africa and Asia, and recently has broadened its scope to include other efforts to improve maternal and child health in low- and medium-income countries.

 In 2014 Dr. Higgins traveled to Liberia to help launch a program in partnership with the organization, Save the Children.
-With funds raised by LARAP and a grant from The Rotary Foundation, this program trained and equipped nurses practicing in 28 rural health clinics to offer testing and counseling for pregnant women, and when found to be HIV-positive, to provide treatment for both mother and newborn child.
+With funds raised by RAP and a grant from The Rotary Foundation, this program trained and equipped nurses practicing in 28 rural health clinics to offer testing and counseling for pregnant women, and when found to be HIV-positive, to provide treatment for both mother and newborn child.